-In my case, their goal was to get me and my wife $100,000 each in 0% interest credit limits within the first year (again, I know this sounds too good to be true, but that’s why I tested the waters first before posting about them here).
+In my case, their goal was to get my wife and me $100,000 each in 0% interest credit limits within the first year (again, I know this sounds too good to be accurate, but that’s why I tested the waters first before posting about them here).

-With a few caveats, we can essentially use this money for whatever we want.
+We can use this money for whatever we want (with a few caveats).

-As a real estate investor, my intent was to use this money to buy real estate – but many of their customers (e.g. – doctors, lawyers, small business owners) use it for things like purchasing inventory, paying for initial marketing costs, and a lot more.
+As a real estate investor, I intended to use this money to buy real estate – but many of their customers (e.g., doctors, lawyers, small business owners) use it for things like purchasing inventory, paying for initial marketing costs, and a lot more.
 Unlike a mortgage or auto loan… the lender isn't standing over your shoulder and dictating what you can and can't spend it on.
 There is a TON of flexibility with this type of financing.

 Quick Note About Short-Term Financing (from Seth)

-I know there are strong opinions on both sides about whether it's “good” or “bad” to employ debt for business.
-So, before we get any further in this review, I (Seth) wanted to briefly hijack this blog post and share some personal thoughts about if and when it's smart to use this kind of business financing.
+I know both sides have strong opinions about whether it's “good” or “bad” to employ debt for the business.
+So, before we get any further in this review, I (Seth) wanted to briefly hijack this blog post and share some thoughts about if and when it's wise to use this kind of business financing.

-Using credit cards to finance short-term expenses is kind of like putting a business on steroids.
+Using credit cards to finance short-term expenses is like putting a business on steroids.

-When an entrepreneur knows how to run a profitable business and they've got the track record to prove it, this kind of financing can be an incredible shot in the arm that makes their business grow bigger, stronger and healthier.
+When an entrepreneur knows how to run a profitable business and has the track record to prove it, this financing can be an incredible way to make their business grow bigger, stronger, and healthier.

-But not everyone has the knowledge, experience, and financial prudence to use this kind of debt safely.
+But not everyone has the knowledge, experience, and financial prudence to safely use this kind of debt.

-If a person has no practical experience in the way they're planning to use this financing, it may be appropriate to wait until they're confident in their ability to put this money to work.
+If a person has no practical experience in planning to use this financing, it may be appropriate to wait until they're confident in their ability to put this money to work.

 Is This Really Legit?

-If you're anything like I me, the whole idea of interest-free financing might sound a little “scammy” and too good to be true.
+If you're anything like me, the idea of interest-free financing might sound a little “scammy” and too good to be true.

-I’m not going to lie, I was very skeptical of Fund and Grow at first.
-At the same time, I first heard about them from Seth, and he is VERY strict about who he stands behind.
+I’m not going to lie; I was initially skeptical of Fund and Grow.
+At the same time, I first heard about them from Seth, who is VERY strict about who he stands behind.